-340 degrees).
-In fact, the minimum concentration is found at the specific direction to the diesel generator and the house at the research station (Fig. 1).
+(Fig. 7b) are associated with the same wind sector.
+Thus, the city Manaus clearly has an impact on the aerosol number population when the wind is blowing from that direction.
+The lowest concentrations are found in the wind sectors associated with wind directions between 240 and 360 degrees.
+These sectors include the direction that is associated with air transport from the research station (approximately 340 degrees).
+In fact, the minimum concentration is found in the north-westerly wind sector, the specific direction to the diesel generator at the research station.
 Therefore, it seems that the influence of the research station on aerosol concentration at the top of K34 is negligible for particles within the OPC size range.